Overview: Companies Act 2013

 Every organization is expected to keep a minute record of all discussions that are organized.
 These minutes must be drafted in 15 days, and they should be completed within 1 month.

 We seek to offer our clients the best service, and an experience they wouldn’t regret.
 You can trust our skilled experts who will guide you on every step.
 So, relax and leave all your compliance-related doubts and questions for us to solve.
-Contact ODINT Consulting today!
+Contact Ondemand International today!

 The 2013 Companies Act has only 29 chapters and 470 sections, compared to 658 sections and 7 schedules in the 1956 Companies Act.